bsc-pm-ompss-at-fpga/cholesky/README.md

     - `OPENBLAS_INC_DIR`.
 Installation directory of includes for OpenBLAS library.
 The default value is: `$OPENBLAS_DIR/include`.
     - `OPENBLAS_LIB_DIR`.
 Installation directory of OS libraries for OpenBLAS library.
 The default value is: `$OPENBLAS_DIR/lib`.
   - `BOARD`.
 Board option used when generating the bitstreams.
-  - `FPGA_HWRUNTIME`.
-Hardware Runtime used when generating the bitstreams.
-The default value is: `POM`.
   - `FPGA_CLOCK`.
 Target frequency of FPGA accelerators in the bitstreams.
 The default value is: `200`.
   - `FPGA_MEMORY_PORT_WIDTH`.
 Bit-width of accelerators memory port to access main memory.
 The default value is: `128`.
   - `BLOCK_SIZE`.
 Dimension of matrix blocks that FPGA accelerators deal with.
 The default value is: `32`.